ozten/sudosocial/README.markdown

 **Example:** Display Flick photos in a really attractive way, send users to Flick as soon as possible, since that app is optimized for viewing and editing photos.
-Provide 'Like' and 'comment' features, but send that data back to Flickr (OpenLike and Salmon?).
+Provide 'Like' and 'comment' features, but send that data back to Flickr (OpenLike? and Salmon?).
 The data the platform provides should be in standard formats (ActivityStreams) and be published with standards based markup (Microformats).